Nickiway/Nickiway/README.md

 # Welcome to My GitHub Profile! 👋
-Hey there! ✨ I'm Nick [https://www.instagram.com/nickiway_/], a Junior JavaScript enthusiast.
+Hey there! ✨ I'm  [Nick](https://www.instagram.com/nickiway_/), a Junior JavaScript enthusiast.

 ## ℹ️ About Me
 I'm passionate about web development and love working with JavaScript.
 I'm constantly learning and exploring new technologies to improve my skills.